semantic-hostnames/semantic-hostnames/README.md

 What can we tell about the above server just from the name?

 Well, assuming the context of, say, a digital agency, this server is for our `Acme` client.
-If we only do in-house projects, it's our `Acme` project.
+If we only do in-house projects, it's our `Acme` project or microservice.
 It's a non-production pipeline server based on the `pipe` flag, and is used for `UAT`.
 It's primary role is as a Web server using `nginx`, and it's the first server.
 It also is running CentOS 6 as based on the `cen6` part, hosted by [Rackspace][rackspace].
 It's virtual, i.e. not bare metal, based on `vm`, and it is located in their London data centre in the United Kingdom.

-At the terminal, we'll see (assuming using [oh-my-zsh][ohmyzsh] with "bira" theme):
+At the terminal, we'll see:

 ```bash
 ╭─root@acme-pipe-uat-nginx01  ~/semantic-hostnames
 ╰─$
 ```
+Now I know I'm not going to accidentally restart the live production nginx instance, or working on the wrong project.

 ## Creating a semantic hostname